andreyorst/powerline.kak/README.md

 - `powerline-toggle` - toggle powerline on and off, by restoring pre-powerline value of `modelinefmt`.
 - `powerline-toggle-module` - toggle one of powerline modules `on` and `off`.
-- `powerline-separator` - change separators of the powerline.
-Some of powerline font icons are supported by the script:
+- `powerline-separator` - change separators of the powerline.kak.
+In order to use powerline icons you need powerline compatible font.
+This is full list of supported separators:
+  - ASCII separators: `ascii`, `full-step`, `half-step`, `quarter-step`
   - powerline separators: `arrow`, `curve`, `flame`, `triangle`, `triangle-inverted`.
   - `random` - randomly selects one from above.